relessawy/dm_lab_instructions/README.md

 ## Creating the Card Holder entity

-1. To access **Business Central**, go to your OpenShift console [OpenShift Console](https://console-openshift-console.apps.cluster-melbourne-9a06.melbourne-9a06.example.opentlc.com/k8s/cluster/projects), log in using these credentials:
+1. To access **Business Central**, go to your [OpenShift Console](https://console-openshift-console.apps.cluster-melbourne-9a06.melbourne-9a06.example.opentlc.com/k8s/cluster/projects), log in using these credentials:

   - user: `userX`{{copy}}
   - password: `openshift`{{copy}}